Highland Mud Flaps: OEM vs BASENOR — No-Drill Fitment + Spray Test

 Best Tesla Accessories for Arizona, Nevada & Texas Heat

-Model 3BASENOR Engineering Team 4 min read
+Model 3Daniel Zhang 4 min read

 Phoenix data: an unattended Tesla hits 165°F cabin temp in 30 minutes.
 Glass roof sunshade drops it 35°F. Four heat accessories — ranked by measured temperature reduction, not marketing copy.